Intersubjectivity

 “The [Yogācārins] thought that a common “perceptual object” is constructed via a direct process or dialogue that takes place amongst the different mind streams without the intermediation of [transcendent] matter [whose existence is explicitly denied in Yogācāra].” — Thomas E. Wood

 “It’s not like some kind of drug.
 It’s more like an experience of a new technology than a drug. … It’s not a hallucination, but an observation.
 When I’m there, I’m not intoxicated.
-I’m lucid and sober.” — prof. Rick Strassman’s experiments anonymous volunteer
+I’m lucid and sober.” — Professor Rick Strassman’s experiments anonymous volunteer

-“I have had many psychedelic experiences in my life, but nothing could compare with or prepare me for what happened today. … I realized that there are many more realms than the one we exist in.” — prof. Rick Strassman’s experiments anonymous volunteer
+“I have had many psychedelic experiences in my life, but nothing could compare with or prepare me for what happened today. … I realized that there are many more realms than the one we exist in.” — Professor Rick Strassman’s experiments anonymous volunteer

 “One hundred per cent did describe the concept of arriving at a qualitatively different space of consciousness or reality, characteristic of the so-called breakthrough DMT experience… Smaller proportions variously reported more minor themes of Breaking through the veil, 22%, discovering their Emergence into a novel reality, 58%, and a Navigation through the space in which they now found themselves, 31%.” — Old Royal Naval College, University of Greenwich and Centre for Psychedelic Research, Imperial College London